aws/sagemaker-python-sdk/doc/amazon_sagemaker_operators_for_kubernetes.rst

     deployment.apps "sagemaker-k8s-operator-controller-manager" deleted
     secrets "sagemaker-k8s-operator-abcde" deleted

-Operators Installed Using Helm Charts
+Operators installed using Helm Charts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To delete the operator CRDs, first delete all the running jobs.
 Then